FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 # Feed management

-You can manage your feeds with differents category.
-You can do it when addind a feed (top) and when you want.
-A feed can't be in many category.
+You can manage your feeds within different categories.
+You can select a category while adding a feed (top) or whenever you want.
+A feed can't be in multiple categories.

  1. Open "Subscriptions management".
  2. You can add a category :